Platon Oyunsky: Career

 Oyunsky collected and published a number of Olonkho epic poems from the collected heroic epic poetry of the Yakuts.

 Death

-He was prosecuted during the Great Purge, and died in prison in Yakutsk in 1939.
-Oyunsky was officially rehabilitated on 15 October 1955.
+Oyunsky was prosecuted during the Great Purge, and died in prison in Yakutsk in 1939.
+He was officially rehabilitated on 15 October 1955.

 Legacy

 The State Prize of the Yakut ASSR, awarded for achievements in literature, arts, and architecture, is named after him.
-His name graces the Sakha Drama Theater, a literary museum, and one of the streets in Yakutsk.
+His name also graces the Sakha Drama Theater, Yakutsk Airport, a literary museum, and a street in Yakutsk.

 Personal life

 Oyunsky's daughter Sardana was a folklorist of note.